mohammadrafiee/hello-world/README.md

 Hello everyone!

-I like to share some code heare from time to time.
+I like to share some codes here from time to time.